nuxt-contrib/tib/README.md

 - [Team Nuxt.js](https://github.com/nuxt/nuxt.js/) for lending a browserstack key

 ## TODO
+- validation
 - local ie/edge/safari
 - more platforms, which ones?
   - SauceLabs (unable to test as I have no key)
 - screenshotting
-- window sizes
-- testing
+- increase coverage
 - ?